 As discussed in the Journaling at Epicodus lesson, each weekend you'll receive a journaling assignment in addition to your coding homework.
-You'll then discuss your responses with a partner in class on Monday.
+You'll then discuss your responses with a partner at the beginnining of the next class session.

 As you'll recall, you were asked to write responses to the following in your journal over the weekend, as detailed in the Week Two Journal Prompt exercise:

 Think about asking for help in the classroom.
 Are there times when it's easier or harder for you to ask for assistance from a peer?
 What about a teacher?